 “Well, I am just wondering if we can change it so the title will be in just my name?
 The loan is in my name alone so it makes sense.”

 My face is hot with shame as I look at J dumbfounded.
 We are buying the home from friends and I want to crawl under the table thinking about what they must think of us, of me.
+I look over at our friends and the wife gives me an oh-honey look.
+The air in the room stagnates with suspended judgement.
 I think to myself, “He told you that he wanted the house to be only in his name.
 You should have seen this coming.”
 I look around the room and excuse myself.